-- High Pressure Fluid Service: a fluid service for which the owner specifies the use of Chapter IX for piping design and construction.
-High pressure is considered herein to be pressure in excess of that allowed by the ASME B16.5 Class 2500 rating for the specified design temperature and material group.
+- High-Pressure Fluid Service: a fluid service for which the owner specifies the use of Chapter IX for piping design and construction.

 - High Purity Fluid Service: a fluid service that requires alternative methods of fabrication, inspection, examination, and testing not covered elsewhere in the Code, with the intent to produce a controlled level of cleanness.
-The term thus applies to piping systems defined for other purposes as high purity, ultra high purity, hygienic, or aseptic.
+The term thus applies to pipe systems defined for other purposes as high purity, ultra-high purity, hygienic, or aseptic.

 - if the system can readily be judged adequate by comparison with previously analyzed systems.